ssbc/scuttle-shell/README.md

 Additonally, you can either pass the file paths to the API constructor by adding a `plugins` field to the object you pass to `.start()`.
 Check out `examples/launch_sbot_custom_plugin.js` to see it in action.

 Alternativly you can use the command-line flag of `scuttleshell`, named `--extra-plugins`. i.e. `scuttleshell --extra-plugin path/to/plugin1 --extra-plugin path/to/plugin2`.
-Please not that these are not installed or persisted, you need to take care of that.
+Please note that these are not installed or persisted, you need to take care of that.

 If you don't want to store them in the `$HOME/.ssb` folder, there is also the option to create a `scuttleshell.json` file next to your custom scuttle-shell and set a `plugins` array inside it.